IRAs: Traditional or Roth?

 The Roth 401(k)

 How does the Roth 401(k) differ from the Roth IRA?
 For one thing, contribution limits are higher.
-They are comparable to traditional 401(k) contribution limits ($22,500 in 2023, $30,000 if age 50 or older),1 and there is no adjusted gross income limitation to phase out the employee’s ability to contribute to a Roth 401(k).
-Similar to a regular 401(k), a Roth 401(k) is subject to RMDs.
+They are comparable to traditional 401(k) contribution limits ($23,500 in 2025, $31,000 if age 50 or older),1 and there is no adjusted gross income limitation to phase out the employee’s ability to contribute to a Roth 401(k).
+Those 60 to 63 can contribute an additional $11,250 in 2025 in p lace of the $7,500, if your plan allows.
+Effective in 2024, RMDs are no longer required from a Roth 401k similar to a Roth IRA.

-If an individual wants to leave assets to his or her heirs, the Roth 401(k) falls short as an estate planning tool due to these RMD requirements.
-However, once you are eligible to take a distribution from your Roth 401(k), you can roll over the Roth 401(k) to a Roth IRA.
-Once those funds are transferred to the Roth IRA, there are no RMDs.
 So, if an employer offers a Roth 401(k), does it make more sense than a traditional 401(k)?
 Once again, the answer depends on your particular situation.
-Adding to the list of factors we outlined in the IRA discussion, expected work life, compensation level, current amount in a traditional 401(k) and expected rates of return should also be considered.
+Adding to the list of factors we outlined in the IRA discussion, expected work life, compensation level, current amount in traditional 401(k) and expected rates of return should also be considered.

 Source: